 Agents who work for the Federal Bureau of Investigation (FBI) research and analyze various federal violations.
 Law enforcement officers may also work for other sectors of the federal government, such as the Bureau of Alcohol, Tobacco, Firearms and Explosives, the Department of Homeland Security or the Drug Enforcement Administration (DEA).
 Qualifications for such law enforcement professionals vary, but generally include 4-year degrees, related experience and extensive formal training.

 Salaries vary greatly at the federal level, depending on the position and seniority.
-The BLS reported in May 2013 that the median wage for detectives and criminal investigators at the federal level was just over $103,000.
+The BLS reported in May 2018 that the mean wage for detectives and criminal investigators at the federal level was just over $108,770 or $52.29 per hour.

 Correctional officers supervise prisoners and maintain order in jails and prisons.
 They can be employed at the local, state and federal levels.
 Requirements vary, with a high school education being sufficient for most jobs, but a bachelor's degree required for federal positions.
 There are other requirements, including training at a law enforcement academy and on-the-job training as well as in-service continuing education.

-The median salary for all types of correctional officers and jailers was $39,550 in May 2013, the BLS reported, with those employed in the federal prison system making the most, about $53,000.
-State and local officers made mean wages of about $44,000 to $45,000 at that time.
+The mean salary for all types of correctional officers and jailers was $49,300 in May 2018, the BLS reported, with those employed in the federal prison system making the most, about $57,540.
+State and local officers made mean wages of $49,870 to $49,870 at that time.